WandLZhang/fast-science-0-stellar-engine/blueprints/il5/gcs-project/README.md

 4. Region of deployment to US Only

-## Prerequisites

-You will need an existing [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with [billing enabled](https://cloud.google.com/billing/docs/how-to/modify-project) and a user with the “Project owner” [IAM](https://cloud.google.com/iam) role on that project. __Note__: to grant a user a role, take a look at the [Granting and Revoking Access](https://cloud.google.com/iam/docs/granting-changing-revoking-access#grant-single-role) documentation.

 ## Deployment Steps

 1. Clone the repo to your local machine or Cloud Shell: